PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 "I'm bringing in your jumper so it fits better round the shoulders and waist.".
 After more pause, and a thinking face, he added: "I say fits better, but what I mean is: better than not fitting whatsoever."

-She did not like standing like this, but she trusted what The Tailor was doing; it must be important for travelling.
-He worked both underarms, and similarly on her trousers.
+She felt exposed standing like this, but she trusted what The Tailor was doing; it must be important for travelling.
+He worked around each underarm, and similarly on her trousers.

 Drawing her away from a small pile of fabric, he sat her down, explaining: "Now to sort your hair out!".
 She managed to look at what he had done to her jumper.
 It was less baggy, with a long thick stitch.
 It was well balanced against the other under-arm alteration.
 The excess length of trouser leg had been cut off and seamed, instead of roll-ups.

+But her head possition was adjusted by a warm hand, each touched pairring with the sound of snipping scissors.

 "There...", he concluded, and brought a small mirror to her face.
 Her hair had defined steps, but was still shaggy.
 "Just a tidy.", and then he paused again, and for a moment almost looked like he was going to say something, but it passed.

-"That's good.", she said, surprised, describing the lighter feeling around the arms.
-She kicked each leg and inspected their landing.
-Her trouser legs now covered her boots, more so than before, when they were rolled up.
-She liked how this helped to hide them, she had not even talked about that.
+"That's good.", she said; regretting the vocal impulse, surprised at feeling freer around the arms.
+She kicked her legs, inspected each landing.
+Her trouser legs now covered her boots, more so than before.

-The Tailor saw Tom nod with the minimum of approval, but the girls eyes showed more.
-"We can easily make the next town before lunch.", he gave Tom's hair a swift brush with his fingertips, and then looked her up and down.
-Satisfied, he turned southwards: "It's got the third worst inn in the world.
-You have to see it to believe it.", he explained, Lets go."
+The Tailor was looking at her expectantly.
+She nodded with the minimum of approval, but looking in the girl's eyes, he could see more.
+"The next town's not far, we'll make it before lunch.", and he give Tom's hair a swift brush with his fingertips.
+He turned southwards: "It's got the third worst inn in the world.
+You have to see it to believe it.
+Lets go!"

 And they set off walking side by side on the south trail.